What Is a Curriculum in Schools and Why Is It Important?

 Curriculum Design and Planning FAQ

-Very simply, the curriculum is the programme of study undertaken by a student; this can be at subject, unit or topic level and approaches to its design varies across institutions.
+Very simply, the curriculum is the program of study undertaken by a student; this can be at subject, unit or topic level and approaches to its design varies across institutions.

 Anyone who teaches a topic should be involved in the planning of the methodology; this creates coherence and gives teachers agency.